 A Rottweiler will reach physical and emotional maturity around 24 months old.
 This age is a much more reasonable time to breed.

-Rotties who have puppies at too young an age will not have the maturity to provide proper care.
+Rotties who have puppies at too young will not have the maturity to provide proper care.
 Rejecting the puppies is common, and the female may even attack the puppies.
 Puppies that the mother rejects will require bottle-feeding to survive.

 Delivering puppies before physical maturity may stunt the Rottweiler’s growth.
 These dogs will usually grow to have strong builds and muscle tone.
 However, a dog who has puppies at too young an age may not reach its optimal size.